In this article, we’ll answer your questions about taxes in Luxembourg.

 Tax in Luxembourg

 We receive many questions about tax in Luxembourg.
 The most frequent question is, “Will I have to pay taxes in Luxembourg as a dual citizen?”
+Below, we will explore this question, among others.

-In this article, we’ll answer your questions about taxes in Luxembourg.
-However, we want to be clear that this is not tax advice.
+First, we want to be clear that this is not tax advice.
 This article should be used as a general guideline.
 For information on your personal situation, you should contact a tax professional.

 Who Pays Tax in Luxembourg?